 The National Library of Australia is replacing its technology to meet the growing demand for digital content.
-The Digital Library Infrastructure Replacement (DLIR) project’s goal is to ensure that material of national significance relating to Australia and the Australian people is collected, preserved and accessible in digital form.
+The Digital Library Infrastructure Replacement (DLIR) program’s goal is to ensure that material of national significance relating to Australia and the Australian people is collected, preserved and accessible in digital form.

-At the completion of the project users will be able to discover billions of items through the Library’s online services.
+At the completion of the program, users will be able to discover billions of items through the Library’s online services.
 Material available will include books, journals, gazettes, pictures, manuscripts, maps, sheet music, ephemera, and also born-digital content such as e-publications, electronic archives and websites.